min2ha/ukwa-site/content/target/68893/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Suffocating heat, dark threats and the moment rebels blinked: ANDREW PIERCE tells the inside story of the fateful Brexit summit at Chequers

 Claims to tell the true story of what happened at the crucial cabinet meeting on July 6th 2018 at which Theresa May achieved a temporary agreement on the government's approach to Brexit.